Ecumenism and interreligious dialogue of Pope Francis

-Pope Francis sought to improve relations with those of other Christian faiths, with those of other religious beliefs, and with non-believers.
+Pope Francis sought to improve relations and dialogue with people of other Christian faiths, with those of other religious beliefs, and with non-believers.

 Ecumenism

+General overview

 During the 2016 Octave of Christian Unity, Pope Francis "asked forgiveness for the way Catholics had treated other Christian believers over the years, and also invited Catholics to pardon those who had persecuted them".

-Ecumenism of blood

 In a December 2013 interview with La Stampa, Pope Francis emphasized his commitment to ecumenism, stating: "For me, ecumenism is a priority.
 Today, we have the ecumenism of blood.
 In some countries they kill Christians because they wear a cross or have a Bible, and before killing them they don't ask if they're Anglicans, Lutherans, Catholics or Orthodox.
 The blood is mixed".
 During the Week of Prayer for Christian Unity, Pope Francis addressed the attendees of the John 17 Movement gathering, opining that "Division is the work of the Father of Lies" and that he "knows that Christians are disciples of Christ: that they are one, that they are brothers!
 He doesn't care if they are Evangelicals, or Orthodox, Lutherans, Catholics or Apostolic... he doesn't care!
 They are Christians.
 And that blood (of martyrdom) unites.
 Today, dear brothers and sisters, we are living an 'ecumenism of blood'.
 This must encourage us to do what we are doing today: to pray, to dialogue together, to shorten the distance between us, to strengthen our bonds of brotherhood".

-The 2023 declaration of Francis that 21 Copts who had died as martyrs in Libya (see 2015 kidnapping and beheading of Copts in Libya) would be added to the Roman Martyrology, was seen as a demonstration of ecumenism of blood.
+After Francis' death in 2025, Jerry Pillay, General Secretary of the World Council of Churches said that he would be mourned and his papacy would be recalled as "a great gift to the ecumenical movement ... he has been a dedicated collaborator in our efforts toward Christian unity and reconciliation".